 May 9, 2012|

-Learn about the best South American wines , red wines in South America from long-time wine lover and expert in South America travel, Juergen Keller.
-When talking about the best South American wines, what comes to mind are not only the best wines, but also the age-old stories around the best wines and the best wine growing areas.
-Did you know that some of the best South America wines are from grape varieties that have long disappeared in Europe?
+Learn about the best South American wines , red wines in South America from long-time wine lovers and experts in South America travel, Juergen Keller.
+When talking about the best South American wines, what comes to mind are not only the best wines but also the age-old stories around the best wines and the best wine-growing areas.
+Did you know that some of the best South American wines are from grape varieties that have long disappeared in Europe?
 And these days, in order to make the best international wines, often South American wines are added to the mix.
 In essence, the story of the best South America wines is the story of the Carmenère from Chile, the Malbec from Argentina, and the Tannat from Uruguay.
 But let us go step by step, country by country, starting with that most famous country for South American wine, Argentina.

 The obvious country for the best South America wines is Argentina.
 After all, Argentina has the highest per capita consumption of wine in all of South America.
 Italian and Spanish heritage did not only bring sophisticated European cuisine, but also the habit of having a glass of wine to go with it.
 Argentines have continued the traditions of their European ancestors, and wherever you see a couple of late-night diners in Buenos Aires enjoying authentic Argentine beefsteak, chances are they are also downing a glass of Argentine red wine.
 Another reason why the best South America wines are from Argentina is that the weather is perfect for vineyards in the northwest of Argentina.
 On an Essential Mendoza Wine Tour, one finds 350 days of sunshine.
 Mendoza has an arid climate, but there is plenty of water running down from the Andes and early settlers pioneered a sophisticated irrigation system.
 Wines from Mendoza are so perfect, that they do not even have to be stored for years to have them balanced out.
 Once they are in the bottle, they are ready for consumption.
 The Malbec red wine is the most famous from the Mendoza region.
 But unfortunately, these Argentine wines are hardly found in stores abroad.
 You have to travel to Argentina to appreciate a fine Malbec from the Mendoza region!